-- Duty: The liable party was to follow all road rules in order to keep all on the road safe.
+- Duty: The at-fault party must follow all road rules to keep all road users safe.

-- Breach of duty: They broke a rule or failed to adapt to road conditions.
+- Breach of duty: The at-fault party broke a rule or failed to adapt to road conditions.

 - Causation: This breach led to a motorcycle accident.

-- Damages: You now have to deal with the financial and non-financial damages that stem from the accident.
+- Damages: You now have to deal with the damages that stem from the accident.